mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 - Currently implementing functionality for if there are 2 people with the same name for Alberta
 - Having trouble figuring out how to have the script click each same name physician's link to match the license number and also backtrack if no match

+Lance:
+- Played around with React, Express, and other parts of a tech stack for the next sprint.

 # February 29th, 2024
 Emily:
 - Started looking into Google Maps APIs for the "Green Resources" part of the project